What if...?: Thinking Counterfactual Keywords Helps to Mitigate Hallucination in Large Multi-modal Models: Details of Counterfactual Inception

-We have utilized counterfactual keywords to trigger counterfactual thoughts into LMMs.
+We have utilized counterfactual keywords to implant counterfactual thinking into LMMs.
 Due to space limits in the main manuscript, the detailed methodology for generating these keywords is elaborated in this section.
-In Sec.
-3 of the manuscript, we assessed the impact of embedding counterfactual thought through a series of straightforward experiments, employing a specific set of counterfactual keywords, using an instruction described in~\cref{tab:gen_prompt}.
-To achieve a more sophisticated keyword extraction in our method, Counterfactual Inception, we implement a five-iteration generation process, which is carefully designed to produce sets of progressively refined counterfactual keywords.
-These keywords are systematically aligned with their factual counterparts using a more detailed instruction as presented in~\cref{tab:gen_prompt_dvp}.

-Here, we once again underscore that the iterative method does not guarantee a precise alignment between the generated counterfactual keywords and their factual equivalents, as initially discussed in Sec.
-4. This discrepancy underlines the importance of a stringent verification process, which must be conducted in both visual and linguistic representation contexts.
-Our Dual-modality Verification Process (DVP) is specifically designed to address these challenges, ensuring thorough and accurate assessment in both domains.
+In Sec.~\ref{subsec:key_gen} of the main manuscript, we categorized counterfactual keywords in three different taxonomy: object substitution $\mathcal{O}$, attribute modification $\mathcal{A}$, and relational changes $\mathcal{R}$.
+In generating the counterfactual keywords directly from the LMMs, we discovered that a simple instruction such as "Generate counterfactual keywords that mismatch for the given image" cannot fulfill our initial counterfactual intention.
+This is because the counterfactual thinking requires models to possess complex reasoning capabilities that capture exceptional clues in both visual and linguistic contexts.